LuizGustavo1001/Anime-Catalog-in-cpp/README.md

 <em>Possible Future Changes:</em>

-➔Use multiple filters; ➔Sort the list directly from the list class, without using the assist vector;
+➔ Use multiple filters; ➔Sort the list directly from the list class, without using the assist vector;
+➔ A way to see if the user has writed the correct type of variable (int in int space, string in string space...)